ipython/ipython/docs/source/interactive/python-ipython-diff.rst

 ================

-When doing interactive computing it is a common need is accessing the underlying shell.
+When doing interactive computing it is a common need to access the underlying shell.
 This is doable through the use of the exclamation mark ``!`` (or bang).

 This allows to execute simple commands when present in beginning of the line: